hxvry-dev/discordEmoji/README.md

 # V2 Setup

 `V2` is the go-to for `discordEmoji` usage at this point.
-I should honestly jut deprecate `v1`, but you never know.
+I should honestly just deprecate `v1`, but you never know.
 - `cd` to the `discordEmoji` directory
 - Run `./src/v2/emoji.py` and follow the prompts.
 - As an added feature, `emoji.py` will open the output in a web browser.